 All designs have risk.
 Utilisation of low buffers and low utilisation in efficient designs can make them susceptible to changes in demand.
 Responsive designs minimise the demand mismatch, but can lead to higher production, transportation and coordination costs.
 Centralised designs offer control, but also introduce a risk of disruption to the single hub of the company.
 Global sourcing reduces the cost of purchasing goods, but can also result in longer lead times, political risk, emissions from transport activities and problems with supplier control.
-The literature on supply chain risk management emphasises that firms need to be aware of the sources of supply chain disruptions and become resilient by relying on the tools of supply chain visibility, collaboration, flexibility and redundancy in an economically feasible way .
+The literature on supply chain risk management emphasises that firms need to be aware of the sources of supply chain disruptions and become resilient by relying on the tools of supply chain visibility, collaboration, flexibility and redundancy in an economically feasible way (Ivanov and Dolgui 2020, 2906; Emrouznejad, Abbasi, and Khalili-Damghani 2023, 5).

 The biggest danger for the fashion retailer is the uncertainty of demand.
 The traditional seasonal model generates massive quantities months ahead of time, allowing for the risk of overstocking and markdowns/waste.
 It would be best practice in this context to integrate demand sensing, rapid replenishment, postponement, small batch production and supplier cooperation, with the use of an integrated information system.
-Therefore, besides low cost, responsiveness becomes the strategic priority for Zara, and that is why this is considered a case of supply chain responsiveness .
+Therefore, besides low cost, responsiveness becomes the strategic priority for Zara, and that is why this is considered a case of supply chain responsiveness (Ferdows, Lewis, and Machuca 2004, 106; Aftab, Yuanjian, and Kabir 2018, 213).

-2
+Figure 2: Supply Chain Risk Categories for Fast Fashion Retailers (Ivanov and Dolgui 2020, 2906; Emrouznejad, Abbasi, and Khalili-Damghani 2023, 5)

 Case Study: Zara